northswiss/jekyll-boilerplate/_posts/2016-08-17-an-interview-with-essentiel-s-antwerp-fashion-travel-specialist.md

 **How is your typical day structured?
 How do you receive travel requests?**

 When I enter the office in the morning, the first thing I do is check my e-mails because that is where I receive all travel requests.
-When I was told we would no longer work with a travel agency, I created a Travel File which all travellers have to fill in and send to me for each trip.
+When I was told we would no longer work with a travel agency, I created a Travel File which all travelers have to fill in and send to me for each trip.
 On the Travel File, they are required to write down the travel date, destination, preferred hours, and the reason for their trip, all of which is very important information for our accounting department.

 **How do you prepare employees for a trip?**